ferenc-attila/glareola/readme.md

 You also have to set the date in the src/content/content.ts file.

-Before creating a pull request, please ensure that all the tests works, the linter does not throw error and a build is created successfully.
+Before creating a pull request, please ensure that all the tests works, the linter does not throw error and a build has been created successfully.

 ### Scripts